kekema/apex-wdr-pivot-table/README.md

 Aim of this Github project is to set up a Proof of Concept as to integrate a third-party Pivot Table component into APEX.
 Using pivottable.js was one option, the other option I found was Flexmonster offering a free lightweight version of it's Pivot Table component called [WebDataRocks](https://www.webdatarocks.com/) (also see the [Github repository](https://github.com/WebDataRocks/web-pivot-table)).
 For the purpose, I decided to start with this one as it is probably the best refection of the effort and setup needed to integrate a third-party Pivot Table component.

 Importantly, WebDataRocks is not open source.
 It comes as a free, ready-to-use component and it has it's dedicated [license](https://www.webdatarocks.com/license-agreement/).
 It requires the WebDataRocks logo/link to be visible (as you can see in the screenshot).
 It has a data size limitation of 1MB when loading data into a WDR widget instance.
-For many use cases this should be sufficient though and even makes this component interesting to use in real applications.
+When handling this limitation efficiently, for many use cases 1MB should be sufficient though and even makes this component interesting to use in real applications.